Randy Arozarena Player Props: Rays vs. Athletics

-The Tampa Bay Rays and Randy Arozarena (.333 slugging percentage over his past 10 games, including one homer), battle starter James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Monday at 9:40 PM ET.
+The Tampa Bay Rays and Randy Arozarena (.364 slugging percentage over his past 10 games, including one homer), battle starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Rangers.
+In his previous game he had a one-hit showing (1-for-3) against the Athletics.

 Randy Arozarena Game Info & Props vs. the Athletics